greensopinion/flutter-vector-map-tiles/README.md

 Loads vector tiles from a source such as Mapbox or Stadia Maps, and renders them as a layer on a `flutter_map`.

+## Flutter GPU Preview

+This version of vector_map_tiles has a new rendering backend which makes use of ``flutter_gpu`` to achieve better performance.
+Please note that this branch is in preview state — we encourage you to try it out and share your feedback.
+If you encounter any bugs, performance issues, or have suggestions for improvements, please open an issue with the tag ``10.0.0`` so we can continue refining and stabilizing.

 <img src="https://raw.githubusercontent.com/greensopinion/flutter-vector-map-tiles/main/vector_map_tiles-example.png" alt="example screenshot" width="292"/> <img src="https://raw.githubusercontent.com/greensopinion/flutter-vector-map-tiles/main/vector_map_tiles-example-hillshade.png" alt="example screenshot" width="292"/>